Skip to contents

 pearson_residuals

-Pearson residuals for each cell
+Pearson residuals matrix; NULL for Fisher/McNemar

 effect_size